danielmkarlsson/SuperClean/README.md

 ## Origins and acknowledgements

-Julian Rohrhuber built this thing initially, then I changed some things here and there.
+[Julian Rohrhuber](https://www.rsh-duesseldorf.de/en/institutes/institute-for-music-and-media/faculty/rohrhuber-julian/) built this thing initially, then I changed some things here and there.
 I had a lot of help from friends along the way.
-What you have here is essentially a shameless ripOff / fork of / homage to SuperDirt.
-A special shoutout to Marcus Pal who initially created the FM synth and the additive synth.
+What you have here is essentially a shameless ripoff / fork of / homage to SuperDirt.
+A special shoutout to [Marcus Pal](https://www.marcuspal.com/) who initially created the FM synth and the additive synth.
 `mir` builds on the work of [David Granström](https://davidgranstrom.com/), specifically [EZConv](https://github.com/davidgranstrom/EZConv) which is just amazing.
+`ixa` builds on the work of [Nathan Ho](https://nathan.ho.name/posts/ixa-synthesis/).

 ## Requirements